ncphillips/truecoders.io/_coders/candace-welch.markdown

   level: 4.1
 - name: Technical Sales
   level: 2.8
-references:
-- name: Cody Winton
-  reference: Candace has exceeded expectations, seeking excellence in her work and
-    advancing her own knowledge base whenever possible.
-Her attention to detail and the quality of her work make her an exceptional fit for any team.
-I'd strongly recommend Candace for a developer position.
 ---

 My name is Candace Welch and I hail from the bustling city of Montgomery, Alabama.
 I am a Graphic Designer with a knack for development.
 The growth of Front End Development has stagnated, leaving several developers to wonder what comes next.
 I am passionate about my career, and I strive to keep myself current and relative within the market.
 I am eager to continue learning throughout my career as a Software Developer unfolds in an ever changing environment.